flameit-os/flameit.io/_portfolio/project3.md

 caption:
   title: Liquid
   subtitle: Immersion Cooling Liquid
-  thumbnail: assets/img/portfolio/fluid-thumbnail.jpg
+  thumbnail: portfolio/fluid-thumbnail.jpg
   icon: fas fa-water

 title: Liquid
 subtitle: Immersion Cooling Liquid
-image: /assets/img/portfolio/fluid-full.jpg
+image: header-bg.jpg
-alt: Shirts on a hanger
+alt: Immersion Cooling Liquid
 ---
 We like to say it's the best solution in the world, and we like to believe it is true.